- UChicago Medicine AdventHealth

 We’re Here to Help

-Virginia Ann Smith-Bronstein, MD, is a board-certified otolaryngologist or an ENT (ear, nose and throat) physician.
-She sees children, adolescents, adults and older adults.
-She is accepting new patients at her Bolingbrook, Plainfield and Hinsdale offices.
+Alphi Elackattu, MD, FACS, is a board-certified otolaryngologist or an ear, nose and throat (ENT) physician.
+He sees children, adolescents, adults and older adults.
+He’s accepting new patients at his Carol Stream and Hinsdale offices.

 Call 630-861-6275 for more information or to schedule an appointment.